HacktheHill/reimbursement-form-automation/README.md

 1. **Authorization**: Ensure that the OAuth2 authorization flow is completed.
 You may need to run `logRedirectUri()` to get the redirect URI and complete the OAuth2 setup.
 2. **Form Submission**: When a form submission occurs, the `onFormSubmit(e)` function is triggered, processing the data and interacting with QuickBooks Online to create a bill and upload the receipt.
+3. **Signature Process**: Authorized users will need to sign the reimbursement request via a link sent to Discord.
+The request will be finalized only after two unique signatures are recorded.

 ## Development